FluxML/model-zoo/README.md

 To run the old examples, Flux v0.11 can be installed and run on [Julia 1.6, the LTS version](https://julialang.org/downloads/#long_term_support_release).
 Flux v0.12 works on Julia 1.8.
-Flux v0.13 is the latest right now, marked with ☀️; models upgraded to explicit parameters have a +.
+Flux v0.13 is the latest right now, marked with ☀️; models upgraded touse  explicitgradients have a +.

 ## Examples Listing